-The new UK Corporate Governance Code we introduced in 2018 was well received.
-As an important part of our work in 2019/20 we will extend our monitoring of practice and reporting on corporate governance and how effectively companies are implementing the new Code.
+We introduced a new UK Corporate Governance Code in 2018, to apply from 1 January 2019.
+As an important part of our work in 2019/20 we will extend our monitoring of practice and reporting on corporate governance, and of how effectively companies are implementing the new Code.

 The effectiveness of our corporate governance regime depends on investors holding companies to account.
-We are consulting on a revised UK Stewardship Code which aims to increase demand for more effective stewardship and investment decision-making which is better aligned to the needs of institutional investors' clients and beneficiaries and the broader public interest.
-The Code currently under consultation sets out more rigorous reporting requirements and focuses on the outcomes of stewardship activities.
+We have consulted on a revised UK Stewardship Code which aims to increase demand for more effective stewardship and investment decision-making which is better aligned to the needs of institutional investors' clients and beneficiaries and the broader public interest.
+The proposed Code sets out more rigorous reporting requirements and focuses on the outcomes of stewardship activities.
 The FRC will ensure that only those who demonstrate their commitment to the expectations of the new 2019 Code can be signatories.

 In its consultation on the Independent Review, the Government refers to the recommendation that it should consider adopting a strengthened framework around internal controls similar to the Sarbanes-Oxley regime in the United States.
-It notes that this is a detailed and complicated issue, and that it will explore options in this area and bring forward a detailed consultation in due course.
+The Government notes that this is a detailed and complicated issue, and that it will explore options in this area and bring forward a detailed consultation in due course.

-We will be consulting on enhancing Viability Statements and our guidance on Risk Management and Internal Controls.
-This will be undertaken in a manner that can be built upon following the Government's consultation on the Independent Review.
+The Independent Review also included recommendations on Viability Statements and our guidance on Risk Management and Internal Controls.
+We will consider our response in the light of the Government's consultation on the Independent Review and the Brydon Review.